swaroopch/byte-of-python/modules.md

                 - bar.py
 ```

-Packages are just a convenience to hierarchically organize modules.
+Packages are just a convenience to organize modules hierarchically.
 You will see many instances of this in the [standard library](./stdlib.md#stdlib).

 ## Summary